alexandruradovici/harbour/README.md

-# harbour
+# Harbour Shell
-Standard UNIX shell commands written in Rust and inspired by BusyBox.
+Standard Linux shell commands written in Rust and inspired by BusyBox.

 ## Design
 Harbour is composed out of *commands*.
 Each command is a rust module residing the the main crate.